 2019 Returning Favorites

-World of Color (Someday Soon, Hopefully): World of Color fans have been anxiously awaiting the return of the only evening show in California Adventure.
+World of Color (Open now!): World of Color fans have been anxiously awaiting the return of California Adventure’s night show for a long time.
 Back in April of 2018, World of Color went down for a scheduled refurbishment.
 Supposedly, the show platform was accidentally lowered into the water when the wiring and mechanisms were exposed, causing a lot of damage.
 Since then, they’ve been trying to repair the show and it’s taking a lot longer than they thought.
-Most people are speculating it should be up in the next couple of months.
+Well, the show is up and running now!
+I just caught the show a few weeks ago and it’s still an incredible show!

 Food & Wine Festival (March 1-April 23): This popular event has been extended to last 8 weeks this year!
 Epcot’s famous Food & Wine Festival at Disney World is the inspiration for this event.
 While Epcot’s festival features food and drinks from various countries around the world, Disneyland has menu items inspired by California cuisine.
 Some previous food-favorites were the Korean Tacos with Kimchi Slaw, Frushi (fruit sushi), and of course, Californian wine!
 Much like Epcot’s Festival, you can join affordable cooking seminars and learn to cook from celebrity chefs.
 Like all festivals, there will be special entertainment and theming as well.